 4 easy changes to improve your business’s energy efficiency

 Energy bills are among the many costs that business owners must consider when managing their finances.
 From powering your devices to heating your workplace, business energy is an essential commodity.
-But it can also seriously hamper your cash flow and chip away at profitability if not managed effectively.
+But if you don’t work towards energy efficiency you can also seriously hamper your cash flow and chip away at profitability if not managed effectively.

-Paying for business energy is both necessary and inevitable, but it’s important to question whether what you are paying is the most competitive price available.
+It’s important to question whether your energy contact is tailored to your business needs.
 And, just as importantly, you should question whether you are being efficient with your energy – minimising costs where possible and saving on your company’s carbon footprint as much as is feasible.

 Interestingly the Carbon Trust estimates that the majority of businesses could cut their energy spending by at least 10%, simply by making a few straightforward changes.
 The Trust also reports that a 20% cut in energy costs is equal to a 5% increase in sales across many businesses, so energy efficiency is a worthwhile investment.